bshepherdson/mocha86k/NOTES.md

   - Of particular mention are `[A]+` and `-[A]`, which read memory based on a register with postincrement or predecrement respectively.
 These replace `STI` and `STD` and are much more flexible.
-  - Note one downside: binary operands now have only one complex operand; the other must always be a simple register.
-  - Binary branches, and `SET`, however, still have two complex operands.
 - Branching instructions are much more powerful, for several reasons.
   - There are "branching" instructions (eg. `BRE` branch equal) alongside the `IFx` "skipping" ones.